 That’s a nice little list of features.
 But how good are they?
-Do these features make this Honeywell HPA200 worth the money you’ll fork over?
+Do these features make this Honeywell worth the money?
 In this review, I’ll help you to understand how the specs might benefit you.

-Before I share what happened to you, let me summarize the good and the bad of the Honeywell HPA200.
+Before I share what happened, let me summarize the good and the bad of this large room air purifier.